 We are a global messenger RNA medicines company focused on the development of infectious disease vaccines and opportunities within liver and respiratory rare diseases.
 In addition to our messenger RNA ("mRNA") platform, our proprietary lipid nanoparticle ("LNP") delivery system, LUNAR®, may enable multiple nucleic acid medicines.
-Our proprietary self-amplifying mRNA technology (Self-Transcribing and Replicating RNA, or STARR®, technology) provides a longer-lasting and broader response at lower dose levels than conventional mRNA.
-In 2023, our COVID-19 vaccine, ARCT-154, received marketing authorization approval in Japan and became the world's first approved self-amplifying RNA (sa-mRNA) vaccine.
+Our proprietary self-amplifying mRNA technology (STARR® technology) provides a longer-lasting and broader response at lower dose levels than conventional mRNA.
+In 2023, our COVID-19 vaccine, ARCT-154 (also referred to as Kostaive®), received marketing authorization approval in Japan and became the world's first approved self-amplifying RNA (sa-mRNA) vaccine.